-The NHS (National Health Service) is the UK’s state health service which provides treatment for UK residents through a wide range of health care services.
+The NHS (National Health Service) is the UK’s state health service.
+It provides treatment for UK residents through a wide range of health care services.
 Some services are free and some have to be paid for.

-The following NHS treatment is free for everyone, including international students:
+The following limited NHS treatment is free for everyone, including international students:

 - emergency treatment (but not follow-up treatment)